jakesgordon/rack-rabbit/README.md

 Description
 -----------

-Building an SOA ?
-Using RabbitMQ ?
+Building an SOA with RabbitMQ ?
 Want an easy way to host and load balance your consumer processes ?

 RackRabbit will...

   * Create, and manage, a cluster of worker processes that will each...
   * Subscribe to a queue
-  * Convert the message into a suitable Rack environment
+  * Convert incoming messages into a suitable Rack environment
   * Call your Rack app to fulfil the request
-  * Publish the response back to the original caller (optionally, if a `reply_to` queue was provided)
+  * Publish the response back to the original caller (if `reply_to` queue was provided)

-The goal is to support a RabbitMQ-based SOA architecture with multiple message passing patterns:
+The goal is to support a RabbitMQ-based SOA with multiple message passing patterns:

   * Synchronous Request/Response (e.g. GET/POST/PUT/DELETE)
   * Asynchronous Worker queue    (e.g. ENQUEUE)